 If you follow these steps for your Android or Apple tablet, the next owner won’t be able to recover any of your personal data.

 It’s also worth noting that many online retailers don’t accept older-model Android tablets, so it will be harder to sell those back.
+However, Android does offer some decent parental controls that make it easy to hand off a tablet to the kids.

 If you’re feeling generous and simply want to donate your tablet, many programs can ensure it will go to someone who will appreciate it.
 For example, thanks to an Apple program, you can donate your old iPad to an Apple Store, which will then donate the machine to Teach for America.
 Through other online donations services, such as Computers with Causes, Recycling for Charities and The Digital Office, you can donate your old tablet to schools, organizations or someone in need.